Temari (toy)

 (手毬, Temari) balls are a folk art form and Japanese craft, originating in China and introduced to Japan around the 7th century A.D.
 Temari means "hand ball" in Japanese.
 Balls made from embroidery may be used in handball games and other such similar games (e.g., hacky sack).
 An accessory similar in appearance (and constructed with similar techniques and materials), but with the addition of a hand-strap (made with either satin cord or ribbon) and a tassel, can serve as an accessory for a kimono, as a kimono bag.

 History

 Historically, temari were constructed from the remnants of old kimono.
 Pieces of silk fabric would be wadded up to form a ball, and then the wad would be wrapped with strips of fabric.
 As time passed, traditional temari became an art, with the functional stitching becoming more decorative and detailed, until the balls displayed intricate embroidery.
 With the introduction of rubber to Japan, the balls went from toys to art objects, although mothers still make them for their children.
 Temari became an art and craft of the Japanese upper class and aristocracy, and noble women competed in creating increasingly beautiful and intricate objects, some even altered so as to double as handbags (like a kinchaku or a kimono bag).
+The popularity in the United States began in the 1980's with Japanese immigrant Mitsu Bergdoll of Dunkirk, Indiana.
+People from across the country ordered Temari thanks to her.